Semrush helps you:

 Your first option is to look at the search results:

-Google SERP – Authoritative sites
+Google SERP – SEO

 If you notice that they’re packed with authoritative sites, you probably want to go with another keyword.